dluke2/startup/README.md

 Luckily, the assignments we had in CodePen helped me figure out how to create the table and helped a lot.
 I stubbled across the contenteditable=true feature, which made capturing data easier.
 I started to use a lot of forms, but that got messy.
 I learned that getMonth() returns the letter, so I made an array instead to get the month name.

 Fetch: Fetch is going to be imporant for pulling data from other sites or databases.
 I see the potential to make webscrapers with it.

+Service: I think what stood out to me was the use of post and get.
+The post puts the new scores into the table, which is run by index.js.
+This information is stored in the server in a list using the port to ensure that it persists.
+This is important because everything in the public folder is run on the browser.
+The server needs to hold the data.

+MongoDB: I learned about keeping keys safe.
+I didn't know variables could be stored in windows in the way we did.
+I'm pretty familiar with SQL databases, so storing objects as a JSON was something I never thought of.
+It makes sense thought, because you can define the attributes you need, so you don't need a bunch of null values if you're not using every attribute.

+Websocket: I think its interesting that connections close if too much time passes.
+It seems ineffecient to have to keeping pinging just to keep the connection.
+But I suppose it is also inefficient to keep a connection open when it is being unused.

+Service: I had a lot of problems because of how I made my javascript.
+I think I'll need to refactor the entire thing, it just doesn't lend well to connecting to MongoDB.
+At the very least, I was able to figure out authentification and creating users and such.
+Debugging things in the client is super difficult.
+I had a lot of trouble making sure data went into the database.
+I didn't realized I needed to have websocket stuff implemented, so I'll need to fix that before my final project.